jvalls1/usa-indicators/energy_prices.md

 ## Energy

+All Information about energy is located at https://www.eia.com

 ### Energy Production

 To follow all path of energy production we are going to use this infographics <br>